 My beloved Mercado de la Cebada is having a Renaissance.
-Like many traditional markets in Madrid, the old fruit and veg stalls, butchers and fishmongers are enjoying a new lease of life alongside new businesses; little food stalls, craft and speciality food sellers.
+Like many traditional markets in Madrid, the old fruit and veg stalls, butchers and fishmongers are enjoying a new lease of life alongside new businesses, which include small restaurants, craft stalls and speciality food sellers.

+There’s been a market here since 1868, and the current structure, which dates to 1958, was once a hub of the La Latina neighbourhood.
 Then along came huge supermarkets, embraced so wholeheartedly that markets like La Cebada were abandoned.
-Busy people didn’t have time to wait in line.
-Stalls began to close down and this huge market became a shadow of its bustling self, peopled by old ladies – it wasn’t cool to shop in markets.
+Busy people didn’t have time to wait in line; stalls began to close down and this emblematic market became a shadow of its bustling former self, peopled by old ladies – it wasn’t cool to shop in markets.

 All that has changed!
 Come to eat, shop and explore the new stalls.
-Some of my favourites are Flexo 40, which sells original lamps; Gelato Lab, an authentic artisanal Italian ice cream shop, La Malanga, which does a cracking ceviche and Cuban sandwich; La Ria for it’s fresh seafood and finally the amazing Parilla de la Cebada, a restaurant owned by the neighbouring butcher’s.
-If you don’t like what is on the menu, they’ll cook anything you buy at the butcher’s for just 1.50 euros!
+Some of my favourites are Flexo 40, which sells original lamps and lighting fixtures; Gelato Lab, an authentic artisanal Italian ice cream shop, La Malanga, which does a superb ceviche and Cuban sandwich; La Ria for its fresh seafood and finally the amazing Parilla de la Cebada, a restaurant owned by the neighbouring butcher’s.
+If you don’t like what is on the 8 euro fixed price menu, they’ll cook anything you buy at the butcher’s for just 1.50 euros!

 Inevitably, it will be a victim of its own success like all great places, but at the moment there is time to catch it in its ascent!